wutDefinesYou/CSC395_S20/labs/lab08_03_12/README.md

 2. What is the period of the encoder interrupt when the motor is running at 25% duty cycle and at a 90% duty cycle?
 Given your WCET above and these periods, what is the utilization of this task for each of the duty cycles?

 3. If you run the scheduler every 1ms, what is the utilization of the scheduler?
+What about every 10ms?
+State whether or not you think 10ms is a viable period of the scheduler.
+Briefly justify.

 4. The potentiometer readings will be polled.
 What do you think is a good period for this task and why?
 Given that period, what is the utilization of polling the potentiometers?